Modus Vivendi (070 Shake album)

-Modus Vivendi (a Latin phrase for "way of life") is the debut studio album by American Alternative Pop artist 070 Shake.
+Modus Vivendi (Latin for "way of life") is the debut studio album by American alternative pop artist 070 Shake.
 It was released by GOOD Music and Def Jam on January 17, 2020.
-It was promoted by the singles "Morrow", "Nice to Have", "Under the Moon" and "Guilty Conscience", and features production from Mike Dean and indie rock musician Dave Hamelin, among others.
+It was promoted by the singles "Morrow", "Nice to Have", "Under the Moon", and "Guilty Conscience" and features production from Mike Dean and indie rock musician Dave Hamelin, among others.

 Background and recording

-In 2018, Shake released her debut EP Glitter.
-In 2018, the New Jersey artist contributed vocals to Kanye West's ye, Nas's Nasir, Pusha-T's Daytona, and Teyana Taylor's K.T.S.E.
+In 2018, Shake released her debut EP, Glitter.
+In 2018, the New Jersey artist contributed vocals to Kanye West's Ye, Nas's Nasir, Pusha-T's Daytona, and Teyana Taylor's K.T.S.E.
 In 2019, she contributed to West's Jesus Is King, though her vocals are not present on the final album.

-Shake announced her debut album June 24, 2019.
-The press release stated that Modus Vivendi is "coming soon" on GOOD Music/Def Jam, and that it would feature the previously released singles "Morrow" and "Nice to Have".
+Shake announced her debut album on June 24, 2019.
+The press release stated that Modus Vivendi is "coming soon" on GOOD Music/Def Jam and that it would feature the previously released singles "Morrow" and "Nice to Have".
 Shake also announced a new tour behind the new record.

 In an interview with Billboard, she stated that she retreated to a Los Angeles studio and recorded a hundred songs in just over a month with producers Dave Hamelin and Mike Dean.

 The cover art was created by Sam Spratt, a New York-based illustrator.

 Critical reception

 Modus Vivendi received critical acclaim.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, Modus Vivendi received a weighted average score of 80, based on 10 reviews, which indicates "generally favorable reviews".
-Aggregator AnyDecentMusic? gave the album a 7.4 out of 10, based on their assessment of the critical consensus.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, Modus Vivendi received a weighted average score of 80 based on 10 reviews, which indicates "generally favorable reviews".
+Aggregator AnyDecentMusic? gave the album a 7.4 out of 10 based on their assessment of the critical consensus.

 Dhruva Balram of NME praised 070 Shake's lyricism and emotion, writing: "Shedding collaborations entirely, the album consists solely of 070 Shake's hypnotising hooks and shape-shifting vocals.
 It cements the 22-year-old as a unique artist, proving to everyone – and perhaps even herself – that she doesn't need anyone but her voice to vault herself to success.
 On Modus Vivendi, she manages to craft a sound that's anthemic, and built for festivals and clubs; but within the grooves, she's precise.
 Nothing feels out of place.
 This is project sculpted away from current trends."
-Reed Jackson of Pitchfork described the album as "intensely sincere, with the New Jersey native proudly serving her soul raw atop bullish, beautiful production", while stating "it is the most compelling and complete release under G.O.O.D.
+Reed Jackson of Pitchfork described the album as "intensely sincere, with the New Jersey native proudly serving her soul raw atop bullish, beautiful production", while stating that "it is the most compelling and complete release under G.O.O.D.
 Music since Pusha T's Daytona."

 Accolades

 Track listing

-Credits adapted from Tidal.
-On January 29, 2020, the album was re-uploaded with changes in track sequencing and mixing.
+Credits are adapted from Tidal.
+On January 29, 2020, the stereo version of the album was re-uploaded with changes in track sequencing and mixing.